circadian health focus, watching sunrise

 Try to go to bed and wake up at the same time every day, even on weekends.
 Establishing a consistent sleep routine helps regulate your body’s internal clock and promotes better sleep quality.

-See also Revealing the Incredible Health Benefits of Grounding Techniques
+See also The Benefits of Anti-Aging Grounding Products

 The Impact of the Sleep-Wake Cycle on Mental Health